FalconPD/alwaysRostering/python/README.md

 ## sync_schoology.py

 This script automatically syncs buildings, users, courses, and enrollments with [Schoology](https://monroetownship.schoology.com).

+## Atlas

+This directory contains scripts for working with the Atlas curriculum management system.

+## MAP

+This directory contains scripts and rosters for working with NWEA MAP